MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/cannot-authenticate-users-shut-down-domain-controller.md

 There are two problems that may happen:

 1. When the DC is in shutdown phase, it will normally tell current clients to use another DC for authentication using the error code 0xc00000dc **(STATUS_INVALID_SERVER_STATE)**.
-There is a code path where this doesn't happen.
+There is a code path where this issue doesn't happen.

 2. The server won't avoid responding to new clients on Netlogon **User Datagram Protocol (UDP)** queries.
 Also, the clients that received the error that the DC is in shutdown, won't avoid selecting the same DC on the later DC search.

 When a client selects the DC while in shutdown, NTLM or Kerberos requests will fail again.
 At this point, the client will go into a negative cache mode, and will fail later authentication requests.

-Note that in the case of NTLM, the client is the application server, so it can't accept new clients until a working DC is selected.
+In the case of NTLM, the client is the application server, so it can't accept new clients until a working DC is selected.

 ## Resolution

 To avoid the problem, stop the Netlogon service on the DC before you initiate the shutdown or restart.
-To automate this, enter the stop task in a local shutdown script for the DC.
+To automate this action, enter the stop task in a local shutdown script for the DC.
 To get to the local group Policy, follow these steps:

 1. Start **Gpedit.msc**